roydegeest/rakwireless-docs/docs/en-us/quick-start/rak5205-7205/connecting-to-chirpstack/chirpstack-abp-mode.md

   caption="Chirpstack ABP Join via RAK Serial Port Tool" />

-::: tip Note:
+::: tip 📝 NOTE:
-:pencil: Actually,
+ Actually,
 it is not needed to join in ABP mode.
 But you still need to set this AT command to validate the parameters which you just set for ABP mode.
 :::